 Opioid Settlement Toolkit for

 In the 1990s, health care professionals began prescribing opioid pain medications with false reassurance from pharmaceutical companies that the opioids were not habit-forming.
-The resulting misuse, addiction, and overdoses has been devastating.
-Prevention and treatment services are essential in addressing this public health crisis and this toolkit is designed to help community-based organizations understand how to access the funds available through recent settlements with pharmaceutical companies.
+The resulting misuse, addiction, and overdoses have been devastating—841,000 deaths from drug overdoses since 1999—two-thirds from opioids.
+Prevention and treatment services are essential in addressing this public health crisis.
+This toolkit is designed to help community-based organizations understand how to access the funds available for prevention and remediation through recent settlements with pharmaceutical companies, manufacturers, and retailers.

-The settlement funds, proposed to be disbursed over the next 18 years and frontloaded at the beginning, will go to states and localities for the purpose of addressing the opioid epidemic.
-As these funds flow to entities across the nation, community-based organizations must have a seat at the table to decide how these funds are spent locally.
+The settlement funds will go to states and localities to address the opioid epidemic.
+The “global settlement,” in particular, requires that at least 85% of the funds go to opioid remediation activities.
+As funds flow to entities nationwide, community-based organizations must have a seat at the table when decisions are made about how these funds are spent locally.
 These will be significant investments in the kinds of services our sector provides.
-The deep impact of the opioid epidemic has made it clear that a major part of the solution will be strengthening communities with upstream resources and supports.
+The profound impact of the opioid epidemic has made it clear that a considerable part of the solution will be strengthening communities with upstream resources and support.

-This guide offers tools and resources to help community-based organizations navigate the complex legal and legislative process.
+This guide offers tools and resources to help community-based organizations navigate the complex legal and legislative process and to implement lessons learned from past settlements, like with tobacco companies.
 Organizations should reach out to relevant stakeholders immediately, as these decisions are being made now in many states.